odea-project/qAlgorithms/docs/description_qpeaks.md

 $\exp(\text{b2} x^2 + \text{b1} x + \text{b0})$ to $\exp(\text{b3} x^2 + \text{b1} x + \text{b0})$.
 Regressions are stored with coefficients,
 scale and position of x = 0 relative to the first element of the x-axis.

+The regression is not weighted, since our estimators for uncertainty are biased following the logarithmic transform.
+This affects both the initial fit and the adjustment using the non-logtransformed observed values (see below).
+The option of weighthing only applies to feature detection, where centroiding was performed with qPeaks also.
+While weighting would be appropriate if centroids with unbiased, symmetrical log-uncertainties were supplied to the algorithm, that is highly unlikely to happen.
+Further, weighting would make it impossible to use precomputation, meaning the same considerations from [Stage 1](#stage-1-data-transform) apply.

 Since the regression is performed on log-transformed data, the height is adjusted using the untransformed values of y.
 Since b1, b2 and b3 are not affected, this can be solved with linear regression.
 When only adjusting b0, the peak model equation can be factored as:
 ```math
 f(x) = \exp(\text{b0}) * exp(\text{b1} x + \text{b2} x^2)
 ```
-Key observation here is that the second exponential term is constant, since all values of x within the regression window are known.
+Key observation here is that the second exponential term is constant respective to $x$, since all values of $x$ within the regression window are known.
 Accordingly, the function to be minimised is
 ```math
 \sum{(y_i - \exp(\text{b0}) * c_i)^2}